zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-304_840.md

 - Holy cow, I've made it this far, I ain't out of commission yet

+# __STATE__
+## MEDITATED
+- Without meditation, your hyper-active brain will sabotage your efficiency by dragging you around millions of shallow stuffs, tons of startup ideas, shallow digging and research.
+Were they not shallow, you should've started a company already
+- Before starting deep work, start your meditation and meanwhile put the work item & context into your mind

 # STICKY Language progression management
 - Goal
   - The **GOAL** has been lost over the last few years